Step 3 - Use Maplibre to Render Your Map

 At the end of this step, you should have:

-- Server running (either locally at
+- A server running (locally at

-http://127.0.0.1:1234/or in Codespaces with a forwarded URL) - A working map displaying the Te Ara Hura trail as a red dashed line
+http://127.0.0.1:1234/or via a Codespaces forwarded URL) - A working map displaying the Te Ara Hura trail as a red dashed line

 At this stage, your map is only available locally (on your machine or in Codespaces).
-In the next step, we will enable GitHub Pages, where it will be viewable on the Web.
+In the next step, we will enable GitHub Pages, where it will be viewable on the web.

 Your Map Preview